By MICHAEL FLAHERTY | May 29, 2014

 Kenosha’s location is primo.
 Companies that want to launch or grow in the upper Midwest are looking seriously at Kenosha for its easy access to a mighty transportation corridor and to the huge markets it serves.
 And while there is other farmland available in Kenosha County, the Dairyland Greyhound Park is an ideal location in an ideal part of the state for development.
 Real estate investment companies from as far away as California are expressing serious interest in the area.
 And Kenosha’s mayor recently expressed concern that the city may actually face a shortage of new sites for industrial and commercial growth.

-Dairyland’s 221-acre site sits just south of the Kenosha Regional Airport and is an easy drive from Milwaukee’s General Mitchell Airport to the north and Chicago’s O’Hare to the south.
+Dairyland’s 221-acre site sits just south of the Kenosha Regional Airport and is an easy drive from Milwaukee’s Mitchell International Airport to the north and Chicago’s O’Hare to the south.
 I-94 runs just west of the site, a mile from a full-access interchange at Highway 158.
 To its east is the 238-acre Business Park of Kenosha, which is nearly full and could easily and fairly quickly be expanded to include Dairyland.

 One developer suggested that at current growth rates, it would take seven years or so to fill up the expanded park.
 But as Amazon demonstrated by its recent announcement to build a $155 million distribution center in Kenosha employing 1,250 workers, all it would take is a large one-and-done deal to fill the entire site very quickly.